Temple University Internationalization Grants

 Sharing Results of Internationalization Grants

-You may be asked to present the results of your internationalization grant at OIA’s annual Global Temple Conference held in the fall.
+You may be asked to present the results of your internationalization grant at OIA’s annual Global Temple Conference held in the fall, or at the International Educators Academy.

 For more information or questions about the Global Temple Conference, please contact Assistant Vice President Denise Connerty at firstname.lastname@example.org.